 Many youth may be initially unwilling to discuss current or past sexual victimization because they do not trust the medical providers or are fearful of retribution.
-Therefore, it is important that medical providers not only conduct a thorough medical, sexual, and social history, but also establish a rapport and trust with youth that can require multiple visits, medical evaluations, and counseling.
+It is important that medical providers not only conduct a thorough medical, sexual, and social history, but also establish a rapport and trust with youth that can require multiple visits, medical evaluations, and counseling.
+To this end, medical providers should also be trained in LGBTQ cultural competency.
+(See Sec.
+III.
+Staff Training Standards Should Require That All Juvenile Detention Staff, including Volunteers and Contractors, Are Trained and Competent in the Areas of Sexuality, Sexual Orientation, and the Needs of LGBTQ Youth).

 II.
-The Standards Should Require Comprehensive Sexuality Education That Fosters Understanding of Sexuality, Sexual Orientation, and Gender Expression
+The Standards Should Require Comprehensive Sexual Health Education That Fosters Understanding of Sexuality, Sexual Orientation, and Gender Expression